Architectural History: the French Colonial Regime | The Canadian Encyclopedia

 The great roof beam of the 17th century adopted the proportions of the full truss; seen in profile, the roof is equilateral, meaning that the height of the rooftop is determined by the depth of the building.
 In the 18th century, when twinned central building units made their appearance, significantly increasing depth, the isosceles triangle had to be adopted — the height of the roof was equivalent to half the depth of the structure.
 Not as high, these new roofs also carried less beam weight, since the trusses could be spaced out through the introduction of purlins; they were also equipped with attached ladders so that they could be more easily scaled in case of fire.

 Following the norms of French classicism, which included the roof as an integral part of the design, architects introduced the broken or mansard roof (after Mansart), exaggerating roof height on structures with greater depth.
-They also used "keel" and "imperial" roofs atop staircase and latrine turrets.
+They also used "keel" and"imperial" roofs atop staircase and latrine turrets.
 Although slate was the preferred roofing material, it was in short supply.
 The overlapping boards temporarily used on unfinished roofs dotting the landscape were replaced by increasingly popular substitutes, such as the blackened cedar shingle and the "Canadian-style" sheet-metal covering, in an attempt to evoke the slate tiles in staggered rows that adorn roofs in France.

 Windows in the world of French classicism are genuine "cross-hatches," wooden structures in which the intersection of crosspieces and a right-hand mullion suggest the form of a cross.
 The main crosspiece divides the window into four sections: two casements and two panes, all of them mobile.
 In urban areas, windows were insulated with wooden indoor shutters and heavy curtains; then, the first storm windows began to appear as protection against the cold climate.
 Doors were blind (windowless), fashioned from pre-cut panels.
 In the 17th century, the outside doors of important buildings were in two sections, the wider one mobile; in the 18th century, there was only one.
 Also in the 18th century, interior doors latticed with glass panes became more widespread.

-The Birth of a "Canadian" Architecture
+Birth of a "Canadian" Architecture

 By the beginning of the 18th century, the vocabulary of classicism, as expressed by craftsmen, had been grafted onto the stock of local methods and prevailing conditions in the colony.